31 Essential HVAC Tools List: Different Types & Their Uses

 18. Extension Cord (Heavy-duty)

-If you have even minimal experience as an HVAC technician, you know that one of the most annoying parts of the job is constantly working in places far away from an electrical outlet.
-This is a problem because many of your tools require some cord.
-Invest in a heavy-duty extension cord, so you always have access to corded power.
+If you have minimal experience as an HVAC technician, you know that one of the most annoying parts of the job is constantly working in places far away from an electrical outlet.
+You can invest in a heavy-duty extension cord so you always have access to power.

 General Tools

-There are some tools that just about any worker needs, including HVAC workers.
-Though you probably already have these tools in your garage, ensure you have them in your HVAC kit, too.
+There are tools that every worker needs, including HVAC technicians.
+Though you probably already have these tools in your garage, ensure you add them to your HVAC kit, too.
 They come in handy.

 19. Level

-Whenever you install an HVAC unit, get it level by using a level.
-An unlevel unit can have larger implications later on.
+Whenever you install an HVAC unit, you’ll need to use a high-quality level.
+An unlevel unit can damage equipment, injure employees, and damage your reputation.

 20. Tape Measure

-Expect to measure a lot of units and spaces for ductwork and other projects.
-Always have a tape measure on hand.
-Your tape measure should be a minimum of 25 feet long but feel free to look for measures that are longer.
-You can never have too long of a tape measure.
+As an HVAC technician, you’ll frequently measure spaces for ductwork and other materials.
+It’s vital to always have a tape measure on hand.
+Your tape measure should be a minimum of 25 feet long but feel free to look for longer ones.
+You can never have too long of a tape measure, but some workers prefer the smaller ones that weigh less.

 21. Needle-Nose Pliers

-Keep needle-nose pliers in your kit.
-These pliers come in handy when you need to reach through a wall or work on a thermostat.
-Their long noses give you maximal control and eyesight that you can’t get with your hands or another tool.
+You’ll also need needle-nose pliers in your kit.
+They are handy when you need to reach through a wall or work on a thermostat.
+Their long noses give you maximal control that you can’t get with another tool.

 22. Awl

-There may come times when you need to mark on a metal surface or punch a hole into it.
-When that time comes, use an awl to do so easily and effectively.
-Though these tools are small and unassuming, they are highly useful.
+Sometimes you need to mark on a metal surface or punch a hole into it, and you can use an awl to do so easily and effectively.
+Though the awl is small and unassuming, it is very useful.

 23. Hammer